ldzambra/QFI-SVR/README.md

 If you use this code, please cite:

-LDZ Palma and Yusef Maleki,
+Yusef Maleki and LDZ Palma,
 "Machine-Learning Estimation of Quantum Fisher Information from Collective Observables"